Starting an LLC in Idaho can be tricky, but only if you don't know what steps to take.

 This is something that I went through when opening my first Idaho-based LLC.
 After dealing with the legal stuff the first time, starting businesses later on became much quicker and easier.

-After months of research, testing, and doing in-depth research we have concluded that the information based on this guide is all that you need to form a strong LLC in Idaho.
+After months of research, testing, and doing in-depth research, we have gathered all the information needed to form a strong LLC in Idaho.

 Quick Summary